scottalford75/Remora-docs/docs/source/hardware/hardware.rst

 * Mks-Sbase V1.3 - Tested.
 Requires on board jumper to allow the J3 header connector to be used for SPI communication
 * Bigtreetech SKR V1.3 - Tested
 * Bigtreetech SKR V1.4 - Tested.
-Use LPC1769 firmware version.
+For TURBO version use LPC1769 firmware version.
 * Re-ARM - Under test

 .. toctree::